OpenMS/pyopenms-docs/docs/source/background.rst

 Proteomics and metabolomics focus on complex interactions within biological systems; the former is centered on proteins while the latter is based on metabolites.
 To understand these interactions, we need to accurately identify the different biological components involved.

-:term:`Liquid chromatography` (LC) and :term:`mass spectrometry` (MS) are the analytical techniques used to isolate and identify biological components in proteomics and metabolomics.
+:term:`sphinx:Liquid chromatography` (LC) and :term:`sphinx:mass spectrometry` (MS) are the analytical techniques used to isolate and identify biological components in proteomics and metabolomics.
 LC-MS data can be difficult to analyze manually given its amount and complexity.
 Therefore, we need specialized software that can analyze high-throughput LC-MS data quickly and accurately.

 Why use OpenMS
 --------------